 Refers to the earthed connection in electrical circuitry.
 Signified by a green and yellow wire in all modern, U.K. plugs.

-A growth of salt crystals on a surface caused by evaporation of salt-laden water. most common in coastal areas.
+A growth of salt crystals on a surface caused by evaporation of salt-laden water.
+Most common in coastal areas.

-Replacement cartridge for repair of disc-type faucets; the entire cartridge is replaced instead of replacing washers and o-rings.
+Replacement cartridge for repair of disc-type faucets; the entire cartridge is replaced instead of replacing washers and O-rings.
 Take the old unit with you when you purchase a replacement to ensure you find the right one.

-Replacement cartridge for repair of sleeve-type faucets; the entire cartridge is replaced instead of replacing washers and o-rings.
+Replacement cartridge for repair of sleeve-type faucets; the entire cartridge is replaced instead of replacing washers and O-rings.

-General purpose repair kit containing replacement washers, o-rings, screws and other materials for a variety of faucet brands.
+General purpose repair kit containing replacement washers, O-rings, screws and other materials for a variety of faucet brands.

 Used to help scrub difficult stains and dirt from walls.

 Cotton candy-like material used for attic and wall insulation, and also for stuffing into cracks and holes as a support base for caulking repairs.
 Use sharp scissors to cut this material.
-Wear gloves when handling fiberglass, and use care when operating cutting tools.
+Wear gloves when handling fibreglass, and use care when operating cutting tools.

-Liquid brushed onto fiberglass fabric which impregnates the fabric and produces a very strong surface when dry.
+Liquid brushed onto fibreglass fabric which impregnates the fabric and produces a very strong surface when dry.
 Resin sets up fairly quickly so have everything ready before you spread it.
 Wear gloves when working with resin and work in a well-ventilated area.